 Beth Israel Center offers a dynamic, stimulating program of Adult Jewish Learning open to the community.
 Our daytime and evening classes are opportunities to deepen your knowledge and to explore the rich world of Jewish learning.
 Whether your most recent Jewish learning experience was yesterday, last week, or last century, there's a class at Beth Israel Center for you.
 Our wide range of topics has included Hebrew reading, Talmud, Yoga and Jewish Political thought.
 Class descriptions are below.
 Most classes are free and all are open to the public.
 Please contact the office for dates, locations and other details.

 This Sunday morning speaker series features expertise of Beth Israel Center members.
-Check back here or the events page for more dates and speakers.
+Check back here or the events page for 2017-18 dates and speakers.